panrg/path-properties/draft-enghardt-panrg-path-properties.md

 A property is thus described by a tuple containing the path element(s), the flow or an empty set if no packets are relevant for the property, the name of the property (e.g., maximum data rate), and the value of the property (e.g., 1Gbps).

 Aggregated property:
 : A collection of multiple values of a property into a single value, according to a function.
-A property can be aggregated over multiple path elements (i.e., a path), e.g., the MTU of a path as the minimum MTU of all links on the path, over multiple packets (i.e., a flow), e.g., the median one-way latency of all packets between two nodes, or over both, e.g., the mean of the queueing delays of a flow on all nodes along a path.
+A property can be aggregated over multiple path elements (i.e., a subpath), e.g., the MTU of a path as the minimum MTU of all links on the path, over multiple packets (i.e., a flow), e.g., the median one-way latency of all packets between two nodes, or over both, e.g., the mean of the queueing delays of a flow on all nodes along a path.
 The aggregation function can be numerical, e.g., median, sum, minimum, it can be logical, e.g., "true if all are true", "true if at least 50\% of values are true", or an arbitrary function which maps multiple input values to an output value.

 Observed property:
-: A property that is observed for a specific path element or path, e.g., using measurements.
+: A property that is observed for a specific path element, subpath, or path, e.g., using measurements.
 For example, the one-way delay of a specific packet transmitted from one node to another node can be measured.

 Assessed property:
 : An approximate calculation or assessment of the value of a property.
 An assessed property includes the reliability of the calculation or assessment.
 The notion of reliability depends on the property.